Station Resources

 The Bridge Fund provides timely financial and strategic support to help stations navigate this period of transition following the elimination of CPB funding.
 Our goal is simple: to keep essential local service on the air and help organizations strengthen their long-term sustainability.

-Below you’ll find resources, information sessions, and materials to support your station throughout the process.
+We’ve compiled the following resources, information sessions, and materials to support your station throughout the process.

 RESOURCES